 Risk for travellers

-All travellers visiting malaria endemic regions are at risk of acquiring malaria, particularly migrants to the UK who were born in malaria risk areas and return to visit friends and relatives in their country of birth [5, 6].
-Any immunity travellers may have acquired in their country of origin wanes rapidly on migration to a country with no risk of malaria; their UK-born children will have no protection from the disease.
+All travellers visiting malaria endemic regions are at risk of acquiring malaria.
+Migrants to the UK, who were born in malaria risk areas and return to visit friends and relatives in their country of birth, may be at higher risk as they may believe they are immune to malaria and therefore do not seek pre-travel advice or take malaria prevention measures [7, 8].
+Any immunity travellers may have acquired in their country of origin wanes rapidly on migration to a country with no risk of malaria, such as the UK; their UK-born children will have no protection from the disease.

-Certain travellers are at increased risk of severe disease if they have malaria such as: pregnant women, those with an absent or dysfunctional spleen, children and older travellers .
+Certain travellers are at increased risk of severe disease if they have malaria such as: pregnant women, the immunosuppressed, those with an absent or dysfunctional spleen, those with complex co-morbidities, young children, and older travellers .
 Pregnant women are advised to avoid travel to malarious areas where possible, as they are particularly attractive to mosquitoes, have an increased risk of developing severe malaria and a higher risk of death compared to non-pregnant women .
-Those who have no spleen or whose splenic function is severely impaired are also advised to avoid travel to affected areas where possible .
+Different recommendations for antimalarial tablets may be appropriate for those travellers considered to be at increased risk (see ‘chemoprophylaxis’ section below and the Country Information pages).

 Malaria in travellers from the United Kingdom

-While most UK travellers acquiring malaria are of African heritage visiting friends and family, a UK study in 2012 identified that the risks of dying from malaria, once acquired, are highest in the elderly, tourists, and those presenting for medical help in areas of the UK where malaria less regularly seen and treated . .
-Detailed Public Health England information about imported malaria in UK travellers is available here.
+While most UK travellers acquiring malaria are of African heritage visiting friends and relatives, a UK study in 2012 identified that the risks of dying from malaria, once acquired, are highest in the elderly, tourists, and those presenting for medical help in areas of the UK where malaria is less regularly seen and treated .
+Further information about imported malaria in UK travellers is available from Public Health England.

-Malaria is transmitted to humans via the bite of an infected female Anopheles mosquito.
-The female mosquito requires protein from blood in order for her eggs to mature.
-A diagram illustrating the life cycle of the malaria parasite is available in the ACMP Guidelines for malaria prevention in travellers from the UK
+Malaria is transmitted to humans through the bite of an infected female Anopheles mosquito.
+The female mosquito requires protein from blood for her eggs to mature.

 Signs and symptoms